gthvn1/xapidb_viewer/README.md

-# xapidb_viewer
+# XAPI DB Viewer

-Open XAPI DB XML file in a browser and navigate through it.
+- Open XAPI DB XML file in a browser and navigate through it.